Frans Weisz

-Frans Weisz (born 23 July 1938) is a Dutch film director.
-He has directed more than 30 films since 1964.
+Frans Weisz (23 July 1938 – 7 December 2025) was a Dutch film director.
+He directed more than 30 films since 1964.
 His 1975 film Red Sien was entered into the 9th Moscow International Film Festival.
-His film Havinck was screened in the Un Certain Regard section the 1988 Cannes Film Festival.
+His film Havinck was screened in the Un Certain Regard section of the 1988 Cannes Film Festival.
 His 1993 film The Betrayed was entered into the 43rd Berlin International Film Festival.

-Weisz is Jewish.
-During the war he was hiding with his parents on a farm in Limburg.
-They were discovered, Frans managed to escape but his parents were captured.
-They were transported to Auschwitz concentration camp, his mother survived, his father did not.
+Weisz was Jewish.
+During World War II, he hid with his parents on a farm in Limburg.
+When his family was discovered, Weisz managed to escape, but his parents were captured and transported to Auschwitz concentration camp.
+His mother survived, while his father died.

+Weisz died of complications from Alzheimer's disease on 7 December 2025, at the age of 87.